 - Just because you decide to take out the cash in the plan for other purposes doesn’t mean that you can’t use it for anything else other than college.
 You can put it to use in the event of an emergency, but be aware that you’ll be charged a 10% penalty as well as forced to pay taxes on that amount.
 If you decide to withdraw the entire amount, you’ll be able to get your principal amount back without having tax or penalty applied to it.
 Find your state here and learn about potential recapture penalties.

 - 529 plans aren’t only for college students; they can be used for students attending community colleges where some degrees may take 2 to 3 years, as well as technical schools.
 That being said, the government and your state will only allow you to use these funds in accredited institutions; this means that foreign and private, unaccredited institutions aren’t covered.
 Learn more about using a 529 plan for overseas education.

-- Lastly, pre-paid tuition is available for individuals of all income brackets.
+- Lastly, prepaid tuition is available for individuals of all income brackets.
 Some families may be of the mistaken opinion that they make too much money to be allowed to open a 529 plan.
 This couldn’t be further from the truth, and what’s even more exciting is that you can still receive tax breaks if you decide to go for one, regardless of how much you and your wife make jointly.